- General Information

 - Personal computers

-- Storage media: External hard drives, USB drives, CDs/DVDs, etc.
+- Storage media: external hard drives and USB drives

 - Pens, markers, highlighters